-Scent mixing.
-Perfume layering.
-Fragrance cocktailing.
-Whatever you may call it, the art of mixing two or more scents together is an under-the-radar technique that women have been using for ages.
+Scent mixing, perfume layering, fragrance cocktailing.
+Whatever you may call it, the art of mixing two or more scents is an under-the-radar technique that people have been using for ages.
 Not sure where to start?
-We spoke with Laurice Rahme and asked for her advice on layering perfumes to create a truly unique scent.
+We spoke with the experts and asked their advice on layering perfumes to create a truly unique scent.
 Because no one wants to catch a whiff of their “signature” scent on someone else.

 Meet the Expert